isaaclyman/bookoscope/README.md

 - A self-hosted ebook server, like Kavita or calibre-web.
 - A pirating tool.

 You can use Bookoscope to enhance an e-reading experience that includes any or all of the above.
-However, Bookoscope does not endorse, affiliate with, or integrate with any other app or tool.
+However, Bookoscope does not endorse or affiliate with any other app or tool.

 # Get the app